 the amount of the branch capital requirement for the duration-based equity risk sub-module resulting from such use.

-Differences between the standard formula and any internal model used

-Third-country insurance undertakings should consider, when reporting the main differences in methodologies and underlying assumptions used in the standard formula and in the internal model in respect of branch operations, at least the following:
+The following information regarding the application of Article 105a of Directive 2009/138/EC should be reported by third country insurance undertakings in respect of branch operations:

+(a) a statement on whether the undertaking applies the prudential treatment set out in Article 105a of that Directive for the calculation of its Solvency II capital requirement, and where applicable, the amount of equity investments that are classified as long-term equity investments, and the share of such investments within the equity portfolio;

+(b) information on any non-compliance with the conditions laid down in Article 105a(1), second subparagraph, of that Directive during the financial year covered by the report, including all of the following:

+(i) information on the conditions that are or were not met and the reasons for non-compliance;

-Structure of the model,
+(ii) the duration of the non-compliance;

-Risk categories concerned and not concerned by internal models,

-Aggregation methodologies and diversification effects,

-Risk not covered in the standard formula but covered by the internal model.

-Third-country insurance undertakings should report qualitative and quantitative information regarding the branch risk profile, in accordance with paragraphs 27 to 31, separately for the following categories of risk:

-underwriting risk;

-market risk;

-credit risk;

-liquidity risk;

-operational risk;

-other material risks.
+(iii) whether the undertaking has restored compliance.

+An undertaking that is required to cease to classify any equity investment as long-term equity investments in accordance with Article 105a(3), fourth subparagraph, of that Directive should report that information and the remaining duration of the prohibition to apply the risk factor referred to in Article 105a(4) of Directive 2009/138/EC.

+Material liquidity risks and material risk concentrations

-The following information should be reported by third-country insurance undertakings regarding the risk exposure of the branch, including the exposure arising from off-balance sheet positions and the transfer of risk in a securitisation using a legal entity including special purpose vehicles:
+The following information should be reported by third-country insurance undertakings regarding the risk exposure of the branch, including the exposure arising from off-balance sheet positions and the transfer of risk to special purpose vehicles:

-a description of the measures used to assess these risks within the branch, including any material changes over the reporting period;

 a description of the material risks that the branch is exposed to, including any material changes over the reporting period;

 an overview of any material risk exposures anticipated over the business planning time period given the undertaking’s business strategy for the branch, and how these risk exposures will be managed;

-where the undertaking has entered into securities lending agreements or securities repurchase agreements in respect of branch operations, information on its characteristics;
+where the undertaking has entered directly or indirectly into financing transactions, including factoring, in respect of branch operations, information on its characteristics and the corresponding amounts of the off-balance sheet liabilities;

-where the undertaking sells variable annuities through the branch, information on guarantee riders and hedging of the guarantees;
+where the undertaking sells variable annuities through the branch, information on guarantee riders and hedging of the guarantees.

-a complete list of branch assets and how those assets have been invested in accordance with the 'prudent person principle' set out in Article 132 of Directive 2009/138/EC so risks are properly managed;

 With respect to risk concentration third-country insurance undertakings should report information on the material risk concentrations to which the branch is exposed to and an overview of any future risk concentrations anticipated over the business planning time horizon given the undertaking’s business strategy for the branch, and how these risk concentrations will be managed.

+Risk-mitigation techniques

 The following information should be reported by third-country insurance undertakings regarding their risk-mitigation techniques in respect of branch operations:

-a description of the techniques used for mitigating risks in relation to branch operations, and the processes for monitoring the continued effectiveness of these risk-mitigation techniques;
+a description of the techniques used for mitigating risks in relation to branch operations,;

+information on any material risk mitigation techniques purchased or entered during the reporting period in respect of branch operations.
+This should include information on the effectiveness of these techniques and the impact on the performance of branch underwriting activities;

 a description of any material risk-mitigation techniques in respect of branch operations that the undertaking is considering purchasing or entering over the business planning time horizon given the undertaking’s business strategy for the branch, and the rationale for and effect of such risk mitigation techniques;